-The optimization algorithm was implemented using MATLAB R2019b, with the \ac{STL} motion planner developed using the CasADi library\footnote{\url{https://web.casadi.org}} and solved with IPOPT\footnote{\url{https://coin-or.github.io/Ipopt/}}.
-Gazebo simulations were conducted with the GenoM robotics middleware \cite{Mallet2010ICRA} along with the TeleKyb3 software, available on the OpenRobots platform\footnote{\url{https://git.openrobots.org/projects/telekyb3}}.
-All numerical and Gazebo simulations were executed on a computer equipped with an i7-8565U processor (1.80 GHz) and 32GB of RAM, running on Ubuntu 20.04.
-For additional details and visual demonstrations of the simulation results, readers are encouraged to visit \url{https://mrs.felk.cvut.cz/stl-ergonomy-risk-analysis}.
-Figure \ref{fig:experimentsTimeLine} provides snapshots from the Gazebo simulations, illustrating key moments in the experiments.
+The optimization algorithm was implemented in MATLAB R2019b using CasADi\footnote{\url{https://web.casadi.org}} and solved with IPOPT\footnote{\url{https://coin-or.github.io/Ipopt/}}.
+Gazebo simulations relied on the GenoM robotics middleware \cite{Mallet2010ICRA} together with the TeleKyb3 software available through the OpenRobots platform\footnote{\url{https://git.openrobots.org/projects/telekyb3}}.
+All experiments were executed on a computer equipped with an i7-8565U processor (1.80 GHz) and 32GB of RAM running Ubuntu 20.04.
+Additional visual material is available at \url{https://mrs.felk.cvut.cz/stl-ergonomy-risk-analysis}.
+Figure \ref{fig:experimentsTimeLine} provides representative snapshots from the Gazebo simulations.

 \end{sloppypar}